 Google Search: Know

 This is what we all used the internet for in the beginning before we really knew what it was capable of.
-Anyone remember Ask Jeeves?
-While the notion of an online snooty butler was silly, that is exactly the idea behind a "know" query.
+Does anyone remember Ask Jeeves?
+While the notion of an online snooty butler was silly, that is exactly the idea behind a “know” query.

 What is the last thing you asked Alexa or her other-brand counterpart?
 Other than opening an app or playing music.
 Around the office, we hear a lot of “Alexa, what time is it?” or “When’s my next meeting”?